Laptop stolen from Pelosi's office during storming of U.S. Capitol, says aide

 The theft of electronic devices from congressional offices has been a persistent worry following the invasion by pro-Trump followers.
 They were encouraged by Republican President Donald Trump at a rally beforehand to march to the Capitol while Congress was certifying Democrat Joe Biden’s Nov.
 3 election win.

-Senator Jeff Merkley, a Democrat, said on Twitter on Thursday that a laptop was taken from his office.
+Senator Jeff Merkley, a Democrat, said on Twitter that a laptop was taken from his office.
+On Thursday, Acting U.S. Attorney Michael Sherwin said that some of the thefts might have potentially jeopardized what he described as “national security equities.”

+“We just don’t know the extent of that damage at this point,” he said.

 The demonstrators who broke into the Capitol posted several photographs of themselves using congressional phones and various other devices.
 One reporter with the right-wing outlet Blaze posted a photograph of what purported to be a computer from Pelosi’s office with emails “still on the screen.”